simile-or-not/c-set/README.md

 Because of the hidden header data, these vectors can only be properly freed by calling `vector_free(vec)`.

 Since the header data is stored in the same location as the the vector's elements, the entire vector might be moved to a new location when its size is changed.
-This means that the library calls that increase the vector's size need to take the address of the vector pointer, e.g `&vec`, so it can be reassigned.
-This obviously means that you can't reference the same vector in multiple places without encapsulating it in some kind of structure, which is likely your intention anyway.
+This means the library calls that modify the vector's capacity need to take the address of the vector pointer, e.g `&vec`, so it can be reassigned.
+This obviously means that you can't have copies of the same vector pointer in multiple locations (unless the vector's capacity is constant), but this issue can be easily remedied by indirectly referencing the vector, either by referencing some kind of structure that contains the vector pointer, or by referencing the vector pointer itself.

 Here is an example using a function that reassigns the vector pointer: